sebasquirarte/biostats/README.md

 ##### Description

-Tests normality using sample size-appropriate methods: Shapiro-Wilk test (n ≤ 50) or Kolmogorov-Smirnov test (n \> 50) with Q-Q plots and histograms.
+Tests normality using sample size-appropriate methods: Shapiro-Wilk test (n less than or equal to 50) or Kolmogorov-Smirnov test (n greater than
+50) with Q-Q plots and histograms.
 Evaluates skewness and kurtosis using z-score criteria based on sample size.
 Automatically detects outliers and provides comprehensive visual and statistical assessment.

 ##### Parameters